-Our clients emphasize such benefits as cost-effectiveness and flexibility as the most significant factors led them to transition to a remote software development model.
+Our clients identify benefits such as cost-effectiveness and flexibility as the most significant factors that led them to transition to a remote software development model.
 It has removed the challenges and delays traditionally associated with in-house development.

 In our work, we focus on four main goals for effective cooperation with clients:

 - Increase the level of quality

 Tomasz Liberski, Espeo’s Service Delivery Director, explains our strong focus on four core values mentioned above which generate mutual understanding and customer satisfaction.

 “We want to be for our clients’ digital partner.
 We structure our work in the way that we become part of our client’s internal team — not only in terms of communication but what’s more important in terms of understanding the strategic goals.
 Our work fits in more general company’s business development plan.
 Focus on four key values helps us be in line with our client’s business growth strategy.
 This way we build partnerships for years not months.”

 Remote cooperation with clients in software development outsourcing?